Unity Events and Delegates Guide for beginners

 Unity Events

 Unity has some in built events like Onclick, OnValue change which are used with Unity UI system.
-If you want to use them then you can do so with the help of an Inbuilt Delegate called UnityAction.
+If you want to use them, then you can do so with the help of an inbuilt delegate called UnityAction().

-If you are using events in Unity then you need to add the namespace “using UnityEngine.Events” and you have to use the AddListener function to subscribe to the event.
+1. You need to use the namespace using UnityEngine.Events and you have to use the AddListener function to subscribe to the event.

-Unity Event tutorial using Unity Actions
+Unity Event tutorial using Unity Action delegate

-Add a new Toggle to your scene by going to Add>UI>Toggle in the Hierarchy window.
+• Add a new Toggle to your scene by going to Add>UI>Toggle in the Hierarchy window.

-Create a new Gameobject called toggle_event_test
+• Create a new Game object called toggle_event_test.

-Go back to the code editor.
+• Go back to the code editor.

-Let’s create a new Unity action variable of type UnityAction<bool> and call it my_action.
+• Let’s create a new Unity action variable of type UnityAction<bool> and call it my_action.
 Every UI element takes different parameter types.
-So, check it out in the Unity editor before creating a UnityAction variable.
+So, check it out in the Unity editor before creating a UnityAction() variable.

 Here is the final code